Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 2. let
 3. const

-**Difference Between Them Based on Scope, Hosting, Reassign, and Re-declaration**
+**Difference Between Them Based on Scope, Hosting, Reassign, and Re-Declaration**

 **A. Scope**: